BryanPutnam/California-Seismic-Data-Pipeline/artifacts/KAFKA_ARCHITECTURE.md

 - Multiple producers can write to the same topic.
 - Multiple consumers can read from the same topic.
 - Data is organized by **partitions** within a topic.

-│  │  │                                              │     │   │
-│  │  │  (NOT persisted unless Docker volume used)  │     │   │
+(NOT persisted unless Docker volume used)
-volumes:

-Visualize topics, messages, and consumer groups:
-kafka-ui:
-  ports:
-# Kafka Architecture & SeismicDataPipeline — Index

-The previous single-file Kafka architecture doc has been split into focused artifacts to make it easier to read and maintain.
-Use the files below for specific details.

-Artifacts:

-- `KAFKA_OVERVIEW.md` — core Kafka concepts and how they map to this project.
-- `DOCKER_COMPOSE_DETAILS.md` — detailed explanation of the `docker/docker-compose.yml` Kafka service and environment variables.
-- `PRODUCER_CONSUMER.md` — how `ProducerApp` and `ConsumerApp` interact with Kafka and suggested refactors/testing strategies.
-- `STORAGE_PERSISTENCE.md` — details on where Kafka stores data in the container and how to persist it with Docker volumes and retention settings.
-- `OPERATIONS.md` — commands, CLI examples, monitoring tips and next steps.

-If you prefer a single monolithic document, I can re-create it.
-Otherwise, navigate to the artifact files above for focused guidance.

-Generated: November 11, 2025

 ---

 ## Diagrams & Visuals

-Below are the key diagrams that show how data flows between your producer, the Kafka broker, and the consumer.
-These are preserved here because they provide a quick visual summary of the runtime behavior.
+Below are the key diagrams that show how data flows between the producer, the Kafka broker, and the consumer.

 ### Producer → Topic → Consumer